chanleeip/Phising_Detection_Algorithm/Readme.md

 This script is a basic implementation and may not catch all phishing attempts.
 Always be vigilant when opening emails and never click on links or attachments from unknown senders.

+Currently, It can run only single eml due to API limitations.
+But it is possible to run batch of files.